MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-install-preview.md

 Once the app is a located, click on it to download and install.

+## Installation Location

+WinDbg Preview installs to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id.
+Where the bit will be 32 bit or 64 bit and the id will be a unique identifier for the app.

 ## Creating a portable copy of WinDbg Preview

 You can XCopy the binaries from C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id\ to the location of your choice, such as a thumb drive for portable use.
+Note that copied versions of WinDbg Preview will not be updated, only the copy in the original installation location.

 >> TBD - Need to test and confirm this supported.

-## Installation Location

-WinDbg Preview installs to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id.
-Where the bit will be 32 bit or 64 bit and the id will be a unique identifier for the app.

-If you're trying to copy an extension so that you can easily load it, you can copy the extension to C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id\dbg\EngineExtensions\ for 64-bit extensions, or C:\Program Files\WindowsApps\Microsoft.WinDbg_Version_bit_id\dbg\EngineExtensions32 for 32-bit extensions.

->> TBD - Need to confirm that we support this.

 ## Checking for updates

-Open the Store app and click on *Check for Updates* to check for updates.
+1. Open the Store app and click on your account picture next to the search box.

->> TBD - need to test and confirm this supported.
+2. Click on **Downloads and Updates** to check for updates.

+3. On the downloads and updates page, select **Get updates**.

 ## Command line startup options